 By Neelam Bohra, The Texas Tribune

-“Confusion and stress abound for 500,000 Texans bumped from Medicaid” was first published by The Texas Tribune, a nonprofit, nonpartisan media organization that informs Texans — and engages with them — about public policy, politics, government and statewide issues.
+“Laws have changed around parking for disabled Texans over the years.
+Here’s how it looks today.” was first published by The Texas Tribune, a nonprofit, nonpartisan media organization that informs Texans — and engages with them — about public policy, politics, government and statewide issues.

 Sign up for The Brief, The Texas Tribune’s daily newsletter that keeps readers up to speed on the most essential Texas news.

 For millions of disabled Texans, accessible parking is vital to navigating daily life.